PhilippMundhenk/AutomotiveEthernetSwitch/README.md

 To build the bitstream, a license for the Xilinx Tri-Mode Ethernet Media Access Controller (TEMAC) in version 8.3 is required.

-The design and implementation of this work has been performed by Andreas Ettner.
+The design and implementation of this work has been performed by *Andreas Ettner*.